"Thank you a million times. I still can't believe that this is happening" Tina, homeowner

 Because Habitat for Humanity of Williamson County serves the residents and employees of Williamson County, applicants must have lived or worked in Williamson County for at least 12 months prior to applying.
 Partner families are selected by a family selection committee based on three criteria: need for adequate housing, ability to pay and willingness to partner.

 Families must have a need for adequate housing, which could mean they're living in a dwelling that lacks proper plumbing or wiring, has structural problems or is in a state of disrepair.
 It could also mean that living conditions are overcrowded or that rent is a cost burden according to HUD guidelines.

 • Families must have a stable income, which can include employment, social security, pension, disability income, worker's compensation, alimony and reliable child support.

 • Applicants must earn between 30 percent and 60 percent of the Nashville Metro Median Income (statistics are not available for Williamson County) as determined by the latest HUD data.
 We consider the income of all adults (18 or older) in the household who will be living in the house.

 • Applicants must verify their employment history and provide documentation of the past three years of annual household income.
 Applicants are not selected if they can obtain financing by conventional means.

 3. Willingness to partner

-Partner families are required to earn 280 hours of "sweat equity" by attending mandatory homebuyer education classes, working on the homes of other families in the program or working on their own home.
+Partner families are required to earn up to 500 hours of "sweat equity" by attending mandatory homebuyer education classes, working on the homes of other families in the program or working on their own home.

 We accept applications year-round.
-For more information, please contact Family Services Director Wayne Weaver at email@example.com.
+For more information, please contact Family Services Director Lisa McIntyre at firstname.lastname@example.org.

 To download an application, please click here.